 He grabbed Elizabeth’s hand and ran from the room.
 Robin ran also, just barely remembering to shut the door behind her.

 It took a moment for the man who appeared in the room to get his wind back.
 He whipped around.
 Already the monitor had tracked his aura print.
 It wouldn’t matter once he had the girl.
 But the bed was empty.
-He brushed his dark blonde hair out of his eyes.
+He brushed his reddish-brown hair out of his eyes.

-The bed was empty.
 All the suspend an equipment was there.
 But the girl was obviously gone.
 The lights dimmed and brightened.
 He turned.

 “Hello, Roger,” he said, trying to feign a smile.